oddballteam/challenges/react-native-interview/README.md

 # Technical Interview

-Mobile position React Native intervew project for Oddball
+Mobile position React Native interview project for Oddball

 ## Requirements for running the project